Bitola: Sports

-The most popular sports in Bitola are football and handball.

-The main football team is FK Pelister and they play at the Petar Miloševski Stadium which has a capacity of 8,587.
-Georgi Hristov, Dragan Kanatlarovski, Toni Micevski, Nikolče Noveski, Toni Savevski and Mitko Stojkovski are some of the Bitola natives to start their careers with the club.
+The main football team is FK Pelister and they play at the Petar Miloševski Stadium.

-Bitola's main handball club and most famous sports team is RK Eurofarm Pelister.
+Bitola's main handball club is RK Eurofarm Pelister.
 RK Eurofarm Pelister 2 is the second club from the city, with both teams playing their games at the Sports Hall Boro Čurlevski.

 The main basketball club is KK Pelister, and they also compete at the Sports Hall Boro Čurlevski.

-All the sports teams under the name Pelister are supported by the fans known as Čkembari.